 UMass Lowell’s MPA program can help students transition to non-profit management ranks from the for-profit sector, advance within a non-profit or public agency, Non-Governmental Organization, or start a new job with the credentials and depth of knowledge necessary to advance.

-For more information including course listings and degree pathways, visit the UMass Lowell online Graduate Catalog.
+• This Master of Public Administration (MPA) is a 39-credit program.
+For complete information including course listings and degree pathways, visit the UMass Lowell online Graduate Catalog.

 • Submitted online application